js-joda/js-joda/CheatSheet.md

 t1.compareTo(t2) < 0;   // true
 t2.compareTo(t1) > 0;   // true

-// Warn! hashCode is equal if in insances are equal, but might be equal for unequal instances as well t1.hashCode(); // 916974646 t2.hashCode(); // -1743180648 t1.hashCode() !== t2.hashCode(); // true
+// Warn! hashCode is equal if in instances are equal, but might be equal for unequal instances as well t1.hashCode(); // 916974646 t2.hashCode(); // -1743180648 t1.hashCode() !== t2.hashCode(); // true